gdbroman/broman.blog/posts/catconsc.md

 #### 1.3.4 Science Turning Its Gaze Inward

 Lastly, science is going through an epistemological crisis.
-We are realizing that science has been operating dogmatically with regards to its metaphysical assumptions.
+We are beginning to realize that science has been operating rather dogmatically with regards to its metaphysical assumptions.
 This is understandable.
-Most fields—given the same societal success as science has had—would have turned equally arrogant.
+Most fields—given the same societal success—would have turned equally arrogant.

-Outside thinkers and retired academics (for which the shackles of academia aren’t as heavy) are speaking up on podcasts and social platforms about the pseudophilosophy that has been scientism.
+Outside thinkers and retired academics (for which the shackles of academia aren’t as heavy) are speaking up on social platforms about the pseudophilosophy that has been scientism.
 This is in turn encouraging some brave scientists within the system to address the naked emperor that is “matter.”
-The two-century-long belief that reality is fundamentally material (which has produced the so-called “hard problem,” as well as—arguably—a meaning crisis in the rest of society) is rising to the surface.
+The belief that all there is is matter, is rising to the surface, revealing itself as such.
+A belief that has produced the so-called “hard problem,” as well as a meaning crisis among its predominantly western adherers.

-The science community is beginning to realize how admitting its philosophical error—although momentarily painful for its collective ego—won’t eradicate all previous findings, but will instead strengthen its integrity in the long term: How it permits a more solid—indubitably more hopeful—interpretation of what we are doing and why.
+The science community is beginning to see how admitting these philosophical errors is but a momentary strike to the ego.
+It won’t eradicate all previous findings, but instead strengthen its long-term integrity: how it permits a more solid—indubitably more hopeful—interpretation of what we are doing and why.

 ## 2 How to Accelerate